 The top picture is one Dan captured of her one day looking at the computer.
 While I am not a fan of keeping a wild animal caged, she was allowed out of the cage every day and yet she stayed in the porch area when she could have left.
 Clearly, she was happy there.

-Mona is a Common Marmoset which is indigenous to Brazil.
+Mona is a Common Marmoset that is indigenous to Brazil.
 She is owned by the owners of Finca Soley who rent the property out to Isa and Milton.
 Marmots are small and weigh about 9 ounces.
 More general info here.

-Mona lives in a mesh cage about 6 feet wide, 8 feet tall and 4 feet deep She is allowed to run free around the patio (she is not supposed to go into the house but has been known to do so), roof, gutters, etc. during the day.
+Mona lives in a mesh cage about 6 feet wide, 8 feet tall, and 4 feet deep She is allowed to run free around the patio (she is not supposed to go into the house but has been known to do so), roof, gutters, etc. during the day.

-Mona appears to be healthy and happy in her “old” age of 12.
+Mona appears to be healthy and happy at her “old” age of 12.
 She frequently races around in the cage, jumping from perch to perch with ease, even doing back flips.
 Her agility and accuracy are really amazing to watch.